-TOPICAL Book Club
+Second Saturday Book Club

-Join us the second Saturday of each month, 2 - 3:30 p.m., for our new TOPICAL Book Club!
+Join us the second Saturday of each month, 2 - 3:30 p.m., for our Topical Book Club!
 We select the topic, you choose your book, OR read what the library staffer is reading!
 Be ready to share why you loved or hated your book!
 No registration is necessary.
 Please call 720-865-0240 for more information.

-Staff Choice: The Haunting by Shirley Jackson
+Staff Choice: The Village by John Strausbaugh

-Staff Choice: Saga (1-3) by Brian K. Vaughn
+Staff Choice: Saga 1-3 by Brian K. Vaughan